heubert-69/-Manila-Urban-Expansion-Detection/README.md

 # Manila-Urban-Expansion-Detection
 A machine learning web application for predicting urban areas from satellite imagery spectral data.
 This tool uses a pre-trained Random Forest model to classify urban and non-urban areas based on Landsat spectral features.
+Specifically made for Bay2Bay Hacks

 🌟 Features
 📊 CSV-based Prediction: Upload CSV files with spectral features for urban classification